jerdog/devex-and-devops-success-revealHugo/content/_index.md

 ---

-### DevEx is not your parents software development lifecycle
+### DevEx is not your parent's software development lifecycle

 {{% note %}}
 DevEx encompasses the entire development lifecycle, as a direct result of the choice of development tools, technologies, and platforms.
 The ease of use, reliability, how accessible and understandable documentation, how efficient the build processes are, the effectiveness of testing frameworks, and the smoothness of deployment procedures all have an impact on the overall dev experience.